SrikarKSV/vanilla-node-webapp/README.md

-# Anonymous Confessions - A CRUD website written in vanilla NodeJS
+# Anonymous Confessions - A CRUD webapp written in vanilla NodeJS

 The goals of the project: